Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Abstract

 \section{Abstract}

-Artificial Intelligence (AI) weather prediction (AIWP) models often produce ``blurry'' precipitation forecasts that overestimate drizzle and underestimate extremes.
-This study provides a novel solution to tackle this problem---integrating terrain-following coordinates with global mass and energy conservation schemes into AIWP models.
-Forecast experiments are conducted to evaluate the effectiveness of this solution using FuXi, an example AIWP model, adapted to 1.0$^\circ$ grid spacing data.
-Verification results show large performance gains.
-The conservation schemes are found to reduce drizzle bias, whereas using terrain-following coordinates improves the estimation of extreme events and precipitation intensity spectra.
-Furthermore, a case study reveals that terrain-following coordinates capture near-surface winds better over mountains, offering AIWP models more accurate information on understanding the dynamics of precipitation processes.
-The proposed solution of this study can benefit a wide range of AIWP models and bring insights into how atmospheric domain knowledge can support the development of AIWP models.
+Artificial Intelligence (AI) weather prediction (AIWP) models often produce ``blurry'' precipitation forecasts.
+This study presents a novel solution to tackle this problem---integrating terrain-following coordinates into AIWP models.
+Forecast experiments are conducted to evaluate the effectiveness of terrain-following coordinates using FuXi, an example AIWP model, adapted to 1.0$^\circ$ grid spacing data.
+Verification results show a largely improved estimation of extreme events and precipitation intensity spectra.
+Terrain-following coordinates are also found to collaborate well with global mass and energy conservation constraints, with a clear reduction of drizzle bias.
+Case studies reveal that terrain-following coordinates can represent near-surface winds better, which helps AIWP models in learning the relationships between precipitation and other prognostic variables.
+The result of this study suggests that terrain-following coordinates are worth considering for AIWP models in producing more accurate precipitation forecasts.